 The Association of Credit and Collection Professionals (ACA International) released a statement to combat criticism of a proposed bill by the Obama administration to let private organizations collect rightfully owed debts on behalf of the Internal Revenue Service.
 ACA International President, Leslie Bender, refuted criticism with a statement highlighting the benefits of such a law and a history of the federal government using private companies to collect debts.

-ACA international, like many other debt collection agency merchant account holders, want to stop debt collection agencies from engaging in dishonest and harassment like tactics.
+ACA International, like many other debt collection agency merchant account holders, wants to stop debt collection agencies from engaging in dishonest and harassment-like tactics.
 Bender then purports that consumer debt collection agencies are more trustworthy than many other agencies because of heavy oversight.

 She notes that The Consumer Financial Protection Bureau is charged to oversee debt collection agency activity, which means that they will ensure these agencies stay customer focused, and work under consumer financial laws. .

-The President of ACA International says consumer or legislative fears that private companies collecting debt on behalf of the public sector has been done before and has failed.
+The President of ACA International says consumer or legislative fears that private companies collecting debt on behalf of the public sector have been done before and have failed.
 She cites the 2006 IRS National Taxpayer Advocate Annual Report, which monitored the success of private organizations that collected on behalf of the government.